mrcreel/Beer-Store/README.md

 # Built for a local business who doesn't know about it
-## Photos taken from there facebook page
+## Photos taken from their facebook page
 ### The name is actually "The Beer Store"